Pleckgate High School has been hailed as a ‘Beacon of success’ and has won praise for their ‘good level of attainment for all pupils.’

 Head teacher Mr Cocker said; “It is fantastic to once again see Pleckgate High School recognised for its academic excellence.

 “This year we have already celebrated being ranked fifth nationally, compared to other similar schools for our 2015 GCSE results.

-“At Pleckgate we believe in an outstanding education for every student, no matter what their background.
+“At Pleckgate we believe in an outstanding education for every pupil, no matter what their background.

-“To be recognised as a ‘Beacon of success’ is further validation that all students who attend Pleckgate High School are given the best opportunities to excel academically.”
+“To be recognised as a ‘Beacon of success’ is further validation that all pupils who attend Pleckgate High School are given the best opportunities to excel academically.”